 Clean Beds Contribute to Good Health and Wellness

 A comfortable and well-maintained bed can improve your sleep quality, physical health and state of mind.
 To ensure that your bed is well maintained, clean your sheets once a week, your mattress once per month, and the other parts of your bed on a regular schedule.
 Following these tips, you may be able to enjoy improved sleep and better overall physical health.

-Mr Meticulous Cleaning manager is Marc Hamilton, and as owner and director from 1995 to 2020 this year you will be in no better hands.
-This year 2020 with all the Fires – floods and COVID-19 pandemic and us all being locked in – locked down, the time has never more severe to get our home’s, and health, and work environments right – sterilised and hygienically attended to by trained and responsible cleaners.
-Marc always states, 2020….. that’s the year we get health and hygiene RIGHT.
+Mr Meticulous Cleaning’s manager is Marc Hamilton, and as owner and director from 1995 to 2020 this year you will be in no better hands.
+This year 2020 with all the Fires – floods and COVID-19 pandemic and us all being locked in – locked down, the time has never been more severe to get our homes, health, and work environments right – sterilised and hygienically attended to by trained and responsible cleaners.
+Marc always states, that 2020….. that’s the year we get health and hygiene RIGHT.

 Mr Meticulous Cleaning is a premium cleaning services company with a highly trained and skilled team of cleaners who service the inner and more full Sydney area.
 Mr Meticulous Cleaning specialises in both house cleaning, bringing the sparkle back into your home, and office cleaning, which includes such entities as daycare centres, strata buildings, schools, clubs and any size of office.

-Our team of trained cleaners maintain the reputation and attitude of Mr Meticulous Cleaning, offering you the highest standard of cleans with a positive, non-intrusive approach.
+Our team of trained cleaners maintain the reputation and attitude of Mr Meticulous Cleaning, offering you the highest standard of cleaning with a positive, non-intrusive approach.

 No job is too big or too small, and we are unique in that our team of cleaners care personally about providing you with excellent cleaning results, as opposed to just being there to do a job.